 Write down any questions or new symptoms that come up between appointments with your consultant or GP.
 You won’t then forget to ask anything.
 A daily record of how your myasthenia affects you is also useful when applying for any benefits, or talking to your employer.Make important calls early in the day

 Make telephone calls first thing, straight after the medication has kicked in, then you know that you can use your voice at its strongest.A little help from your friends.

 When people offer to help you, accept it.
 Having somebody around to lighten the load when you really need a rest will be invaluable to you.Accept

 It is important to accept that you have myasthenia and that you will have bad days.Cut out salt

 If you have been prescribed steroids cutting salt out of your diet can help to reduce bloating.Keep in touch with other people affected by myasthenia

 Much as they want to family and friends might not always understand what it is like to live with the illness.
-Sign up to our community and chat to people who know what it’s like.
+Like our Facebook page and chat to people who know what it’s like.
 Family and friends may also find it useful and are welcome to join our community too.Information is power